MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 For device connectivity, it's important to specify the network type.
 If you select a private LAN or WAN solution, such as WiFi or LoraWAN, consider network TCO as part of overall costs.
 If you use carrier networks such as 4G, 5G, or LPWAN, include recurring connectivity costs.

-### PaaS or aPaaS solution platform
+### IoT solution platform

-Azure IoT offers two types of platform for building IoT solutions: IoT Hub is a platform as a service (PaaS) and IoT Central is an application platform as a service (aPaaS).
+To build an IoT solution for your business, you typically evaluate your solution by using the managed app platform approach and build your enterprise solution by using the platform services.

 Choose your platform type by considering factors such as business requirements, budget, timelines, and development and operations resources.
-An aPaaS solution typically has more predictable operational costs.

-- [IoT Central](https://azure.microsoft.com/services/iot-central/#overview) is an Azure aPaaS.
-IoT Central simplifies IoT solution creation, and lets you focus on business and product innovation instead of maintenance, infrastructure, development, and operations.

-- [IoT Hub](https://azure.microsoft.com/services/iot-hub/) is an Azure PaaS that acts as a central message hub for bi-directional communications between IoT apps and the devices they manage.
-You can tune services to control overall costs.
+Platform services let you fine-tune services and control overall costs.
+It provides all the building blocks for customized and flexible IoT applications.
+You have more options to choose and code when you connect devices, and ingest, store, and analyze your data.
+Azure IoT platform services include the products [Azure IoT Hub](https://azure.microsoft.com/services/iot-hub/) and [Azure Digital Twins](https://azure.microsoft.com/services/digital-twins/).

+A managed app platform gives you a simple, predictable pricing structure.
+It lets you quickly evaluate your IoT solution by reducing the number of decisions needed to achieve results.
+The managed app platform takes care of most infrastructure elements in your solution, so you can focus on adding industry knowledge, and evaluating the solution.
+[Azure IoT Central](https://azure.microsoft.com/services/iot-central/) is a managed app platform.

 ### IoT Hub tiers